Ataa Movement

-and Iraqi National Security Adviser Falih Alfayyadh.
+and previous Iraqi National Security Advisor Falih Alfayyadh.

 History

 The founding members of the party met in 2017, and the first nucleus of a "Ataa movement" was founded on a body composed of 8 members.
 Falih Alfayyadh played a key role in the movement's leadership committee, which was formed to create an ideological equilibrium with communism, secularism, Arab nationalism and other ideas.